Canadian Dietetics Registration Exam

 The Canadian Dietetics Registration Examination (CDRE) is a national examination developed and administered by the Alliance of Canadian Dietetic Regulatory Bodies.
 The CDRE is a requirement for registration in all provinces except Quebec.

 The CDRE is a one-day multiple-choice examination designed to test practice-based knowledge, application, and critical thinking skills required to competently and safely practice dietetics.
 The CDRE is administered in May and November each year at sites across Canada.
-In Nova Scotia, writers may write the May 2015 exam on either May 8 or May 9 in Halifax.
+In Nova Scotia, writers will write on May 9 in Halifax.
+There may also be an option to write on May 8.

 If you are registering with NSDA, but are living in another province during the exam time, you may write the exam in that province’s writing centre.
-Indicate to NSDA at the time of your application, that you would like to write the exam outside of Nova Scotia or in the United States.
+At the time of your application to NSDA, indicate that you would like to write the exam outside of Nova Scotia or in the United States.
 If additional costs are incurred to NSDA for that arrangement, you will be notified and billed for these costs.

-The spring 2015 exam is scheduled for May 8 or 9.
+The spring 2015 exam is scheduled for May 9.

 Application deadline - March 6